Behavioral Economics and Decision-Making

 Indicative content

 The course focuses on the issue of behavioral economics and the process of decision-making.
 The aim of including individual issues within the course is to approach the psychological factors that influence economic decisions together with the definition of the extent of their influence.
-The course has two aspects: first, it provides students with an insight into the results of previous research and, second, it provides students with practical advice on applying these findings to topics in management and financial markets.
+The course has two aspects: first, it provides students with an insight into the results of previous research and, second, it provides students with practical advice on applying these findings to topics in management.

 Support literature